Negotiating New or Amending a CSA

 • Significant discretion in how value is presented and shared

+We remove that disadvantage.
 We know how dealers price these effects, and how they should be priced.
+We are able to:

 • Identify weak or inconsistent assumptions